 An MBA will give you greater earning potential

-Whilst not everyone will earn more once they have their MBA the statistics would suggest it does help increase your earning potential.
+While not everyone will end up on a higher salary once they have their MBA, the statistics suggest it does help increase your earning potential.

 At London Business School, last year’s MBA graduates landed average salaries that exceeded their pre-MBA pay by 149%.
 At the University of Oxford, the increase was 132.2%, and at The London School of Economics Business it was 122.2%.

-"There is no doubt an MBA can help your marketing career but it’s important to consider whether your are at right level of seniority to make the most of it, have the time to complete it, and have the disposal income to afford it," continued MacSween.
+"There is no doubt an MBA can help your career but it’s important to consider whether you are at right level of seniority to make the most of it, have the time to complete it, and have the disposable income to afford it," James Murray added.

 "If you can’t answer a convincing yes to all of the above it might be worth thinking twice."